 I’m not sure what the total weight is but it’s very light to wear and also hardly takes up any space when it’s packed away.

-To make it super portable it’s possible to stuff the entire jacket into one of the pockets, rather than having to fold it up and hopefully find room for it in your suitcase or backpack.
+To make it super portable it’s possible to stuff the entire jacket into one of the pockets, rather than having to fold it up and hopefully find room for it in your luggage.

 When it’s stuffed away it can be packed down very flat and doesn’t even take up as much space as one of my t-shirts.